thank-you9527/089487/README.md

 # Text Adventure Demo

 This repo contains a simple front-end prototype for a text-based adventure game interface.

-Open `index.html` in a browser to try it.
+## Running
+1. Install dependencies: `npm install`
+2. Start the server: `npm start`
+3. Open `http://localhost:3000/` in your browser.

 Features:
 - Scrollable log area with search and lazy loading of older entries.